sandyghai/Compare-And-Deploy-To-AWS-S3-Using-Bitbucket-Pipelines/README.md

 Problem
 =======
-How do we compare files and run aws sync using BitBucket Pipeline?
+How do we compare files and run aws sync using Bitbucket Pipeline?

 Prerequisites:
 =============